 \subsection{Analysis with constrained seniority effects}

-The assumption of decreasing seniority effect with higher lower seniority is supported on historical and statistical grounds.
-Since it is likely to hold, we now conduct an analysis under the constraint $\beta\in \B_{\Sb}$.
-The $\rho,\theta$ and $p$ posterior densities are essentially unchanged from \fig~\ref{fig:rho-th-p-poHB1aRS6} so we do not report them.
+The assumption of decreasing seniority effect with decreasing seniority rank is supported on historical and statistical grounds so we now impose the constraint $\beta\in \B_{\Sb}$.
+We omit the $\rho,\theta$ and $p$ posterior densities as they are essentially unchanged from \fig~\ref{fig:rho-th-p-poHB1aRS6}.
 Marginal posterior distributions for the unknown list dates $\tau_i,\ i\in \I$ are given in \fig~\ref{fig:tau-poHB2aRS6} in \app~\ref{app:poHB2aRS6}.
-We learn little there as the prior constraints $\tau_i\in [\tau^-_i,\tau^+_i]$ are already quite tight.
-However, the residual uncertainty is integrated into other estimates.